The RRS Library is your source for information and topics covered by previous RRS sponsored educational opportunities and studies.

 November 5, 2014 - RE3 Parks: Revitalize, Renovate and Repurpose

-Parks and Recreation Departments are often faced with the question of whether to invest in new facilities or reinvest in current park infrastructure by revitalizing, renovating or repurposing exsiting facilities.
+Parks and Recreation Departments are often faced with the question of whether to invest in new facilities or reinvest in current park infrastructure by revitalizing, renovating or repurposing existing facilities.
 Our speaker panel shared their experiences to assist in preparing other departments to be successful in preparing and selling their ideas to local leaders.

 Developing a vision aligned with community culture and public recreation needs